GhettoGirl/MusicConsole.js/README.md

 ## Requirements

  - OS: anything UN\*X-related (Linux, \*BSD, macOS, etc.) </br>
-   [there is no Windows support at the moment (*WIP*) ─ don't attempt to run this on Windows before I don't give green lights, you have been warned]
+   [there is no real Windows support and there will never be ─ run this on Windows at your own risk, you have been warned]
 </br></br>
  - [NodeJS](https://www.nodejs.org) 6.5+ and `npm`
  - [node-gyp](https://github.com/nodejs/node-gyp): to build the native addons </br>